wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/bezier-curve.md

 ![Figure 7: the De Casteljau alogirthm in action for t = 0.5.](/images/bezier/decasteljau.gif?)

 The De Casteljau algorithm is a numerically more stable way (compared to using the parametric form directly) of evaluating the position of a point on the curve for any given t (it only requires a series of linear interpolations).
 De Casteljau was one of the first mathematicians to study in the 1950s the possibility of using Bernstein polynomials to construct curves and surfaces (like Bézier, he worked for a car manufacturer and was interested in developing surfacing methods that could be used in CAD software).
-The principle of the algorithm relies on computing intermediate positions on each of the three segments defined by the four control points by linearly interpolating the control points for a given t.
+The principle of the algorithm relies on calculating intermediate positions on each of the three segments defined by the four control points by linearly interpolating the control points for a given t.
 This process results in three points that can be connected to form two line segments.
-We repeat the linear interpolation on these two line segments, from which we get two new positions which, again, we can interpolate.
+Next, we repeat the linear interpolation on these two line segments, from which we get two new positions which, again, we can interpolate.
 The final point from this process lies on the curve at t (this process is illustrated in figure 7).
 Here is the pseudocode implementing this algorithm:

 ```
 point decasteljau(point P1, point P2, point P3, point P4, float t)
 {
-    // compute first tree points along main segments P1-P2, P2-P3 and P3-P4
+    // calculate the first tree points along main segments P1-P2, P2-P3 and P3-P4
     point P12 = (1 - t) * P1 + t * P2;
     point P23 = (1 - t) * P2 + t * P3;
     point P34 = (1 - t) * P3 + t * P4;
-    // compute two points along segments P1P2-P2P3 and P2P3-P3P4
+    // calculate the two points along segments P1P2-P2P3 and P2P3-P3P4
     point P1223 = (1 - t) * P12 + t * P23;
     point P2334 = (1 - t) * P23 + t * P34;

-    // finally, compute P
+    // finally, get P
     return (1 - t) * P1223 + t * P2334; // P
 }
 ```

 Contrary to intuition, maybe, the De Casteljau method is more expensive than evaluating the Bernstein polynomials directly (6 -, 9 +, 22 * for the Bernstein polynomials vs. 6 -, 18 +, 36 * for the De Casteljau method), but as mentioned before, it has proven to be numerically more stable.
-The De Casteljau algorithm works on curves of arbitrary degree (n=2, n=3, ...) and can be implemented recursively.
+Furthermore, the De Casteljau algorithm works on curves of arbitrary degree (n=2, n=3, ...) and can be implemented recursively.
 This is an important point, as initially, this algorithm was developed to recursively subdivide the Bézier curve until some criteria were met (usually to subdivide Bézier curves down to the pixel level and ensure maximum precision when it is displayed on the screen).
 This technique will be detailed in the lesson on the REYES algorithm (in the advanced section).

 ## Properties of Bézier Curves